exasol/public-knowledgebase/Database-Features/why-do-i-get-the-error-java-vm-cannot-find-buckets-jar.md

 For Java-based Virtual Schemas maintained by Exasol, adapter script defines:

 * JAR files to inform UDF framework where to find the libraries (JAR files) for the virtual schema and database driver.
 It is done via `%jar` pragma.
-* Java class that serves as the entry point.
+* Java class used during script execution.
 It is done via `%scriptclass` pragma.

 So you uploaded all necessary files to BucketFS, but receive error like